 Why chose a software wallet?

 Do you like the convenience and ease of cryptocurrency?
 Are you a beginner testing out cryptocurrency?
-If you ticked both these boxes then software wallets are perfect for you!
+Would you prefer a free wallet?
+If you answer yes to these questions, then software wallets are perfect for you!

-A software wallet can store your cryptocurrency, and on a range of devices, operating systems and browsers.
-For example, Windows, Mac, Android or iOS.
-We will go through all the different options, listing positives and negatives for each.
+A software wallet can store your cryptocurrency for you and there are many available on a range of devices, operating systems and browsers.
+For example, Windows, MacOS, Android, iOS, Chrome and Opera.
+Now, let’s go through an outline of the different options and some of the positive and negative aspects of each.

 Web based/Online wallets

-There are also mobile wallets which are installed on your mobile device from the app store.
-These wallets are generally easy to use and holding your crypto wallet in the palm of your hand is obviously very convenient.
-Otherwise they are very similar to desktop wallets in terms of their use and capabilities.
-The only risk is that their are some apps where you do not control the private keys.
+Other than on the go availability, they are very similar to desktop wallets in terms of their use and capabilities.
+Again, one risk to watch out for is that there are some apps where you don’t control the private keys.
 As always, we recommend that you never use wallets where you do not have direct control of the private keys.
-If you are unsure about any apps, always talk to us first The mobile wallets we suggest are Jaxx , Copay , Exodus and Toast.
+If you are unsure about any apps, always talk to us first.

 Find your wallet address on a software wallet